Manshree17/Manshree17/README.md

 - 👋 Hi, I’m @Manshree Kadambari
 - 👀 I’m interested in web development and AI
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web developing
 - 📫 How to reach me @manshreekadambari17@gmail.com